Affiliate links on Android Authority may earn us a commission. Learn more.

 iClever Ergonomic mouse

-This vertical mouse from iClever lives in the same realm as the Anker mouse above it.
-With a similar design and a slightly steeper angle, this ergonomic mouse covers the basics at a pretty good price.
+This vertical mouse from iClever lives in the same realm as the Anker mouse above.
+This ergonomic mouse covers the basics at a pretty good price with a similar design and a slightly steeper angle.

-Lastly, Evoluent is credited with creating the first vertical mouse to hit the market.
+Lastly, Evoluent gets the credit for creating the first vertical mouse to hit the market.
 While the company isn’t quite a household name, it puts out some of the best vertical mice.

 The Vertical mouse D Wireless (VMDW for short) has a seven-button design, with right/left, back/forward, middle mouse, plus an extra button to be used with your ring finger.
 The mouse uses a AA battery for power and has optional companion software for customization.
 At $115, it isn’t the cheapest on the list, but you’re paying for years of experience making the best vertical mice.